HL7Norway/VkpObservation/VkpObservation/input/pages/index.md

 # Vkp Observation profiles

 Profiles for use in Vkp.
-Scope of use is Personal connected health and care domain.
+Scope of use is Personal connected health and care domain to exchange simple medical observations (mostly vital-signs) for patients receiving care services at home.
+The profiles should be suitable for exchgange between many different kind of client systems owned by different actors providing care to the patient, including:

+* Municipality services
+* Hospital
+* General Practitioner

 Based on FHIR VitalSigns where appropriate.

 ## Interoperability methods

-The interactions from client to receiver.
+The interactions from client to server.
 * FHIR RESTful API

 ## Scope stage 1